-So you just signed up to a new Clinic Management Platform.
+So you just signed up for a new Clinic Management Platform.
 Great, the sales team of the software vendor has managed another 99 clinics to sign up this month.
 Assuming 6 people per clinic that’s 600 additional users who are going to hit the login button in the peak hour traffic at the same time.
 What do you think is going to happen?

 Let us consider another situation.
 You are an existing client of an Online Clinic Management Platform.
-Some days things work as expected but on other days the solution seems to be dragging its feet through for basic tasks.
+Some days things work as expected but on other days the solution seems to be dragging its feet through basic tasks.
 What is causing these sporadic delays?

-The demo looked good, the features looked good, but no one told you – that performance, could be variable, that only uptime, is guaranteed, that everything else is variable.
+The demo looked good, and the features looked good, but no one told you – that performance, could be variable, that only uptime, is guaranteed, that everything else is variable.
 Could you have done something to avoid this from happening, what questions should you have asked?
 Before we get to that, let us understand the root cause.

 - Web Solution